-The proposed project constitutes a project, as defined by CEQA (California PRC Section 21000 et seq.).
-The City of Culver City is the lead agency responsible for the proposed project under the CEQA Guidelines Section 15367, which states that a "lead agency" is "the public agency that has the principal responsibility for carrying out or approving a project."
-As discussed, the proposed project involves the minor alteration of an existing street through the installation of traffic control bollards, resulting in no expansion of use of the facility and no removal of healthy, mature, or scenic trees.
-The purpose of the project is to enable the continued use of Main Street for outdoor dining, public gathering, and weekly farmers markets, an intermittent use of Main Street with negligible effect on the environment.
+The project constitutes a project, as defined by CEQA (California PRC Section 21000 et seq.).
+The City of Culver City is the lead agency responsible for the project under the CEQA Guidelines Section 15367, which states that a "lead agency" is "the public agency that has the principal responsibility for carrying out or approving a project."
+As discussed, the project involves the minor alteration of an existing street through the reopening to vehicle traffic on weekends, resulting in no expansion of use of the facility and no removal of healthy, mature, or scenic trees.
+The purpose of the project is to enable the continued use of Main Street for vehicle traffic while still maintaining closure of the street on Tuesdays for the weekly farmers market, an intermittent use of Main Street with negligible effect on the environment.
 Accordingly, the project is categorically exempt from the CEQA pursuant to Section 15301 (Existing Facilities), and Section 15304 (Minor Alterations of Land) of the State CEQA Guidelines.

-The proposed project also does not meet the exceptions outlined in Section 15300.2 of the State CEQA Guidelines, as described in this memorandum, and summarized as follows:
+The project also does not meet the exceptions outlined in Section 15300.2 of the State CEQA Guidelines, as described in this memorandum, and summarized as follows:

-- (a) Location: The proposed project is located in an urbanized environment within an existing street right-of-way where there is no sensitive habitat or uses present.
-The location of the proposed project is ideal for the proposed street closure due to its proximity to local businesses and downtown Culver City.
-The proposed project is not within or adjacent to a particularly sensitive environment, nor would the project impact an environmental resource of hazardous or critical concern. - (b) Cumulative Impact: The proposed project would comply with all applicable rules and regulations related to traffic and street design.
-No significant impacts to any environmental resource are anticipated as the proposed improvement would simply continue a temporary closure that is already in place with no known environmental effects.
+- (a) Location: The project is located in an urbanized environment within an existing street right-of-way where there is no sensitive habitat or uses present.
+The project is not within or adjacent to a particularly sensitive environment, nor would the project impact an environmental resource of hazardous or critical concern. - (b) Cumulative Impact: The project would comply with all applicable rules and regulations related to traffic and street design.
+No significant impacts to any environmental resource are anticipated as the improvement would simply change the days of a temporary closure that is already in place with no known environmental effects.
 Other past, present, and reasonably foreseeable future projects would be expected to comply with all local, state, and federal rules and regulations, as well as develop avoidance, minimization, and mitigation measures to reduce potential impacts.
-Therefore, cumulative impacts would not be significant.

-- (c) Significant Effect: The proposed project would not result in a significant effect on the environment.
-As discussed, the proposed project involves the temporary closure of Main Street using movable traffic controls including parked City buses in the short term and permanent movable/retractable bollards in the long term.
-The proposed project would continue the intermittent closure of Main Street.
+Therefore, cumulative impacts would not be significant. - (c) Significant Effect: The project would not result in a significant effect on the environment.
+As discussed, the project involves reopening Main Street to vehicle traffic on weekends.
+The use of movable traffic controls to close the street would continue on Tuesdays while other days the street would remain unaffected.
 There are no sensitive land uses, habitat, or natural resources along Main Street and no hazardous materials are known to be present.
-The Main Street closure would encourage pedestrian activity in downtown Culver City thus discouraging personal automobile use and resulting in some reduction in air pollutants and greenhouse gas emissions.
-The existing street has been closed since June 2020, and no significant effects on the environment have occurred during this time as a result of the closure nor have any unusual circumstances arisen.
-Thus, there is no reasonable possibility that the proposed project would have a significant effect on the environment. - (d) Scenic Highways: The project is not located within or visible from a state scenic highway.
-The nearest designated scenic highway is the Topanga Canyon State Scenic Highway located approximately 11 miles to the northwest. - (e) Hazardous Waste Sites: Neither Main Street nor any surrounding uses are included on the Cortese List compiled pursuant to Section 65962.5 of the Government Code. - (f) Historical Resources: The proposed project would not affect any historical resources as improvements associated with the project would be installed within the existing street right-of-way with no changes to surrounding land uses.
+Thus, there is no reasonable possibility that the project would have a significant effect on the environment. - (d) Scenic Highways: The project is not located within or visible from a state scenic highway.
+The nearest designated scenic highway is the Topanga Canyon State Scenic Highway located approximately 11 miles to the northwest. - (e) Hazardous Waste Sites: Neither Main Street nor any surrounding uses are included on the Cortese List compiled pursuant to Section 65962.5 of the Government Code. - (f) Historical Resources: The project would not affect any historical resources as there are no physical improvements associated with the project that could potentially affect a historical resource.
 The project site is a built-up urban setting that is already heavily disturbed and as such, archaeological and historical discoveries are unlikely.
-Therefore, the proposed project would not result in an adverse change in the significance of a historical resource.
+Therefore, the project would not result in an adverse change in the significance of a historical resource.